utp216/BerryCloud/README.md

 4. login with ocadmin///owncloud (Connected to monitor with keyboard)

 5. Follow the instructions (The device will reboot a couple of times, don't worry about that.
 Just keep loggin in after reboot)

-6. For now only use Rapi-Config tool for overclocking.
-(RECOMMENDED FOR SPEED, this tool uses non warrenty void settings, if you dont care about that... remove the old config.txt from PI_BOOT partition and cp config.txt above to PI_BOOT)

 # Unpacking the image on unix:
 Open terminal, enter following commands